 Tips to help you write social media content that is faster and easier to read, and more visible on social media channels.

-You need to produce useful, quality content if you want it shared on social media channels.
-But are you aware of how your pages look when someone shares a link to them?
-In this article we provide some tips on making sure your content is labelled well for social media link sharing.
+Are you aware of how your pages look when someone shares a link to them on social media?
+In this article we provide some tips on making sure your content is labelled well for social link sharing.